 Write a ‘stop doing’ list

-Part of our planning process in Momentum is to write ourselves a ‘stop doing’ list.
+Part of our planning process in is to write ourselves a ‘stop doing’ list.
 This could include cutting your low-profit offerings, setting yourself a minimum job value to stop taking on tiny jobs, stopping mindless ‘research’ procrastination, or stopping lifestyle routines, such as going to bed too late, working in the evenings or on weekends, or not getting enough practical help.

 Your ‘stop doing’ list will reduce your overwhelm.
 It’ll free up your time and headspace, and it helps you affirm what you value – and what you don’t.

 Redesigning your business

 As a business owner, you are in charge.
 Don’t like mornings?
 Hate working evenings?
 Love working weekends?
 There’s no rulebook.
 You can redesign your business so that it works for your life, not shoehorn your life around your business.